mrapp-ke/MLRL-Boomer/README.md

 * [Examples](https://mlrl-boomer.readthedocs.io/en/latest/quickstart/index.html#running-the-algorithm) of how the algorithm can be run.
 * An overview of available [parameters](https://mlrl-boomer.readthedocs.io/en/latest/quickstart/index.html#parameters).

+A collection of benchmark datasets that are compatible with the algorithm are provided in a separate [repository](https://github.com/mrapp-ke/Boomer-Datasets).

 For an overview of changes and new features that have been included in past releases, please refer to the [changelog](https://github.com/mrapp-ke/Boomer/blob/master/CHANGELOG.md).

 ## License